 Nestled in the foothills of the Alps, Italy’s Piedmont region is home to a rich, centuries-old culinary culture rooted in local and seasonal ingredients, thoughtful preparation, and meals enjoyed with others—ideals that would come to inspire Slow Food, a global movement that brought these regional traditions into the international consciousness.
 Join us as we wind our way from Turin to Langhe to explore Piedmont’s dynamic and variegated gastronomic landscape—zigzagging through lively markets, sipping velvety bicerin, and foraging for fresh truffles along the way.
 The real magic of this trip, however, will come from meeting the people who breathe life into the region’s distinctive food scene each day, from local hazelnut producers to seasoned sommeliers.
-Come prepared to dig deep into this delicious corner of the country, diving into a hands-on cooking class, dining at a Michelin-starred restaurant, and glimpsing into the world food photography.
+Come prepared to dig deep into this delicious corner of the country, diving into a hands-on cooking class, dining at a Michelin-starred restaurant, and glimpsing into the world of food photography.
 Together, we’ll live out our wildest epicurean dreams, savoring each new morsel we discover along the way.

 Our trip begins with a welcome drink on Day 1.
 We recommend you arrive in Turin by 3 p.m. so that you can settle into your accommodations and meet your guide and group in time for drinks and dinner.
 Our trip concludes the morning of Day 7.
 If leaving the Langhe region directly following the end of this trip, we recommend departing any time that day.
 We’ll offer a transfer back to Turin or Alba for those who want it.
-If you’d like to extend your trip, we’d be more than happy to provide suggestions for things to do in the city on your own.

 Our pace will generally be relaxed, but travelers should feel comfortable walking two to four miles over the course of each day, climbing stairs, and remaining on their feet for long periods of time.
 Travelers should be prepared to walk on both flat and uneven ground, and to roll up their sleeves and participate in several cooking workshops.
 Please keep in mind we’ll embark on a two-hour truffle hunt, which will entail walking in the woods on uneven, hilly, trail-less terrain.